toevi/RadioAndroidPro/README.md

 **Stale state problem**

 The station list is held in memory in both the UI and the background service.
 If the user edits favorites and then navigates or starts playback, the in-memory list may have stale favorite values.
-The fix: every component that consumes favorite state always reloads the station list from the persisted store before acting on it — the UI before navigation, the service before rebuilding the queue, the notification layer before rendering the title.
+The fix: every component that consumes favorite state always reloads the station list from the JSON store before acting on it — the UI before navigation, the service before rebuilding the queue, the notification layer before rendering the title.

 **Empty favorites fallback**